bloominstituteoftechnology/node-db-challenge/README.md

 ## tasks

-- Build the database and tables using knex migrations.
+- Build the database and tables using knex migrations. **Seeding is not needed**.
 - Build the API to perform CRUD operations on projects and actions.
 - Build an endpoint to retrieve a `project` by its `id` that returns an object with the following structure: